Dr Clare Browne

 I have research collaborations across the School of Science and elsewhere in the University of Waikato, as well as with Massey University, Waikato DHB, and AgResearch.

 - Davy, Michael (in progress).
 Foraging on café sugar-packets by the house sparrow (Passer domesticus): Learning mechanisms, distribution and public perception.

 - Babington, Ocean (in progress).
 Addressing canine separation anxiety using systematic desensitization and counter-conditioning.

-- Giezen, Claudia (submitted).
+- Giezen, Claudia (2018).
 The effect of response requirement and target probability on the performance of dogs during a go/no-go scent detection task.

 - Acton, Gemma (2017).
 When allowed free choice do Saanen dairy goats (Capra aegagrus hircus) prefer to eat from an elevated or a floor level feeder?

-- Connor, Rebecca (submitted).
+- Connor, Rebecca (completed).
 Displacement behaviour and outdoor space in dairy goats.

 Animal Behaviour; Biology; Learning